realcopacetic/script.copacetic.helper/README.md

 ### Changelog
 **1.0.10**
 - Custom path for Global slideshows can now be refreshed on first entry or on change of path without needing Kodi to restart https://github.com/realcopacetic/script.copacetic.helper/issues/6
+- Added new methods to SlideShow monitor class enabling the service monitor to save current global slideshow fanarts to XML on exit, then make these available during initialisation.
+The aim of this is to serve the last fanart URL from the previous session while new fanarts are being fetched by the slideshow monitor, which should minimise the black-screen delay on starting up Kodi on slower hardware while fanarts are fetched for the first time https://github.com/realcopacetic/script.copacetic.helper/issues/4

 **1.0.9**
 - Background slideshows from custom paths/playlists are now generated via the background fanart fetching service and available globally throughout the skin, via a window property.
 Previously this was done in-skin using a container so would not be available persistently across windows.